 The mayors from these three cities will share information about the green building successes that have been achieved in their cities and what visions they have for the future.
 Come learn what these cities have planned for green development and how you can contribute to their progress.

 Mayor Pauly moved to Issaquah in 1993 with her husband Karl and young children.
 She served on the City of Issaquah’s Development Commission from 1994 until she stepped down in 2013 to run for a city councilmember seat.
 She served as a city councilmember for one term until she was elected Mayor in November 2017.

 Mayor Pauly lived on Squak Mountain for over two decades and recently moved to Olde Town.
 Mayor Pauly has a background in civil engineering and has worked in both the public and private sectors as a Public Works Engineer and an Environmental Engineering Consultant.
 She received her engineering degree from the University of Waterloo in Ontario, Canada and began her municipal engineering background working in a Public Works Engineering and Operations Department.

 After moving to Washington, Mayor Pauly worked for 20 years on environmental sites in Pierce, Snohomish, and King counties.
 Her passion and interests in public service are focused on land use and development issues and transportation planning.

 Southard was raised on her family farm and has focused her sustainable development career on the juxtaposition between rural and urban communities and planning.
-Southard’s personal accolades include the Built Green Pioneer Award, Cascadia Green Building Council Public Sector Leadership Award, Sustainable Cities Inspirational Leadership Award, and is a Cascadia Fellow and Honorary AIA.
+Southard’s personal accolades include the Built Green Pioneer Award, Cascadia Green Building Council Public Sector Leadership Award, Sustainable Cities Inspirational Leadership Award, is a Cascadia Fellow, Living Future Hero and Honorary AIA.